Menditect/documentation/docs/intro.md

 # MTA documentation

-Welcome to Menditect Test Automation Documentation site.
+Welcome to the [Menditect ®](https://menditect.com) Test Automation Documentation site.

 Browse through the different topics in the reference guide, read the latest release notes or use the how-to if you want to get started with MTA.
 Use the menu buttons to continue in one of the sections.